NovaDev404/NovaCerts/README.md

 # Updates

+**08-02-26** Add 5 variations of the PowerChina International Group Limited certificates!
 **30-01-26** Add the China Academy of Railway Sciences certificate! 🥳
 **21-01-26** Rename to NovaCerts!
 **12-01-26** Add the Qingdao Rural Commercial Bank Co., Ltd and Luoyang Postal Administration certificates! 🎉